rachaelrho/rachaelrho.github.io/_posts/2014-3-3-Hello-World.md

 https://pypi.python.org/pypi/kmodes/

 You can read more about the package here, in which it can apply Z. Huang's method and the more recently published F. Cao's method.
-There are many unsupervised learning possibilies with the expansion into categorical variables -- stay tuned for my next post on applying k-modes to the film industry!
+There are many unsupervised learning possibilies with the expansion into categorical variables -- stay tuned for my next post on applying k-modes to analyze actor/actress similarity in the film industry.